A compact LIL for martingales in $2$-smooth Banach spaces with applications: Proof of the results for stationary processes

 We see that

-where $C_{r,p}$ is the constant appearing in Proposition \ref{MZmax}, and that the operator $\D$ may be extended in a continuous operator from $H_p$ to $\{d\in L^p(\Omega,\F_1,\X)~:~\E_0(d) =0\}$.
-Then, the proof is the same, using that the Marcinkiewicz-Zygmund strong law of large number is known for $r$-smooth valued stationary martingale differences, see e.g. \cite{Woyczinski}. $\square$
+where $C_{r,p}$ is the constant appearing in Proposition~\ref{mzmax}, and that the operator $\D$ may be extended in a continuous operator from $H_p$ to $\{d\in L^p(\Omega,\F_1,\X) \dvt \E_0(d) =0\}$.
+Then, the proof\vadjust{\goodbreak} follows the one of Theorem~\ref{theoHannan}.
+We first see that $|S_n-M_n|_\X=\mathrm{o}(n^{1/p})\ \as$ and then we use that the Marcinkiewicz--Zygmund strong law of large number is known for $r$-smooth valued stationary martingale differences, see, for example, \cite{Woyczinski}.